Okounkov's conjecture via BPS Lie algebras

 The Kac polynomials are central objects in the combinatorics of quiver representations.
-They were introduced by Victor Kac in \cite{Kac83}, where it was conjectured that their constant coefficients record the root space multiplicities of associated Kac--Moody Lie algebras, and it was questioned what kind of Lie theoretic interpretation the higher coefficients might have.
-Kac's constant term conjecture was proved by Tamas Hausel in \cite{Hau10}, while Kac's wider question is answered in this paper, via the answer given by the theory of BPS Lie algebras, which we will come to shortly.
+They were introduced by Victor Kac in \cite{Kac83}, where it was conjectured that their constant coefficients record the root space multiplicities of associated Kac--Moody Lie algebras, and it was asked what kind of Lie theoretic interpretation the higher coefficients might have.
+Kac's constant term conjecture was proved by Tamas Hausel in \cite{Hau10}, while Kac's wider question can be answered via the theory of \textit{BPS Lie algebras}, which we come to below.

-A consequence of the main result of the present article is the following. \begin{thmx} Conjecture \ref{O_conj} is true: for every quiver $Q$ the Maulik--Okounkov Lie algebra is defined over $\BoQ$, and for any dimension vector $\dd\in\BoN^{Q_0}$, there is an equality $\chi_{q^{1/2}}(\fg^{\MO}_{Q,\dd})=\kac_{Q,\dd}(q^{-1})$. \end{thmx} The equality in the theorem is a corollary of an isomorphism between $\fn^{\MO,T,+}_Q$, the positive half of the Maulik--Okounkov Lie algebra, and the \textit{BPS Lie algebra} $\fg_{\tilde{Q},\tilde{W}}^{T}$.
-This Lie algebra, first defined in \cite{QEAs}, has somewhat different origins; it comes from enumerative geometry, and more precisely cohomological Donaldson--Thomas theory \cite{KS2,Da13,Sz14,Kin3}.
+The equality in the theorem is a corollary of an isomorphism between $\fn^{\MO,T,+}_Q$, the positive half of the Maulik--Okounkov Lie algebra, and the BPS Lie algebra $\fg_{\tilde{Q},\tilde{W}}^{T}$.
+This Lie algebra, first defined in \cite{QEAs}, has somewhat different origins; it comes from the enumerative geometry of 3-Calabi--Yau categories, and more precisely cohomological Donaldson--Thomas theory \cite{KS2,Da13,Sz14,Kin3}.
 Before stating a stronger result (Theorem \ref{main_thm}) regarding these Lie algebras, we provide some background on BPS Lie algebras and their links with enumerative geometry.